Congress and Regulators Continue to Take On CryptocurrenciesAdam Gardiner

 It’s a scheme that has been seen often in stock markets, particularly among penny stocks, and many innocent investors have been ensnared by such schemes.
 For cryptocurrencies, the worry is that many initial coin offerings (ICOs) may just be elaborate forms of pump-and-dump schemes, hence the SEC and CFTC warning.
 As usual, the buyer should always beware.

 That’s another reason investing in a Bitcoin IRA is a safer and more secure way to invest in cryptocurrencies than ICOs.
 Bitcoin has an established track record, a large user base, and a significant number of firms catering to it.
-The same can be said for Ethereum, Litecoin, Ripple, and other similar major cryptocurrencies.
+The same can be said for Ethereum, Litecoin, XRP, and other similar major cryptocurrencies.
 As long as investors do their homework, work with established and reputable partners, and invest in proven cryptocurrencies, they can eliminate 99% of the problems that cause starry-eyed investors to lose their money.